-- Angel Investment Credit (VC) Enter the angel investment credit computed from Schedule VC, line 4. - Community Rehabilitation Program Credit (CM) Enter the community rehabilitation program credit from Schedule CM, line 5. - Development Zone Capital Investment Credit (DC) Enter the development opportunity zone or agricultural or airport development zone capital investment credit computed from Schedule DC, line 13. - Development Zones Credit (DC) Enter the development zones credit computed from Wisconsin Schedule DC, line 5. - Early Stage Seed Investment Credit (VC) Enter the early stage seed investment credit computed from Schedule VC, line 11. - Economic Development Tax Credit (ED) Enter the economic development tax credit computed from Wisconsin Schedule ED, line 3. - Enterprise Zone Jobs Credit (EC) Enter the enterprise zone jobs credit computed from Schedule EC, line 3. - Health Insurance Risk-Sharing Plan Assessments Credit (HI) Enter the Health-Insurance Risk Sharing Plan assessment credit computed from Schedule HI, line 4. - Jobs Tax Credit (JT) Enter the jobs tax credit computed from Schedule JT, line 5. - Manufacturing Credit (MA-M) Enter the manufacturing credit computed from Schedule MA-M. - Agriculture Credit (MA-A) Enter the agriculture credit computed from Schedule MA-A, line 22. - Manufacturing Investment Credit (MI) Enter the amount of manufacturing investment credit for which the partnership obtained certification from the Wisconsin Department of Commerce.
-Submit a copy of the Department of Commerce certification with the partnership's Form 3.
-The partnership is not required to complete Schedule MI.
+■ Angel Investment Credit (VC) - Enter the angel investment credit computed from Schedule VC, line 4.

+• Community Rehabilitation Program Credit (CM) - Enter the community rehabilitation program credit from Schedule CM, line 5.

+■ Development Zone Capital Investment Credit (DC) - Enter the development opportunity zone or agricultural or airport development zone capital investment credit computed from Schedule DC, line 13. ■ Development Zones Credit (DC) - Enter the development zones credit computed from Wisconsin Schedule DC, line 5.

+■ Early Stage Seed Investment Credit (VC) - Enter the early stage seed investment credit computed from Schedule VC, line 11.

+■ Economic Development Tax Credit (ED) - Enter the economic development tax credit computed from Wisconsin Schedule ED, line 3.

+■ Enterprise Zone Jobs Credit (EC) - Enter the enterprise zone jobs credit computed from Schedule EC, line 3.

+■ Jobs Tax Credit (JT) - Enter the jobs tax credit computed from Schedule JT, line 5.

+■ Manufacturing Credit (MA-M) - Enter the manufacturing credit computed from 2014 Schedule MA-M, lines 18 or 18b.

+■ Agriculture Credit (MA-A) - Enter the agriculture credit computed from 2014 Schedule MA-A, lines 18 or 18b.

+■ Manufacturing Investment Credit (MI) - Enter the amount of manufacturing investment credit for which the tax-option corporation obtained certification from the Wisconsin Department of Commerce.
+Submit a copy of the Department of Commerce certification with the tax option corporation's Form 5S.
+The tax-option corporation is not required to complete Schedule MI.

-- Research Expense Credit (R) Enter the research expense credit from line 30 of Schedule R. - Research Expense Credit for Activities Related to Internal Combustion Engines (R-1) Enter the research expense credit from line 29 of Schedule R-1. - Research Expense Credit for Activities Related to Certain Energy Efficient Products (R-2) Enter the research expense credit from line 29 of Schedule R-2. - Supplement to Federal Historic Rehabilitation Credit (HR) Enter the supplement to the federal historic rehabilitation tax credit computed from Wisconsin Schedule HR, line 6. - Technology Zone Credit (TC) Enter the technology zone credit computed from Wisconsin Schedule TC, line 6. - Woody Biomass Harvesting and Processing Credit (WB) Enter the woody biomass harvesting and processing credit computed from Schedule WB, line 5. - Line 13o.
-Credit for Tax Paid to Other States If the tax-option (S) corporation does business in another state and either the tax-option (S) corporation or its shareholders must pay an income tax on the tax-option (S) corporation's income earned there, Wisconsin resident shareholders may be able to claim credit on their individual income tax returns for their pro rata shares of the tax paid.
-Credit is allowed only if the income taxed by the other state is considered taxable income by Wisconsin.
-Fill in line 13o if: - The corporation's S status is recognized by the other state and the corporation files a combined or composite return with that state on behalf of the shareholders who are nonresidents of that state and pays the tax on their pro rata shares of the corporation's income earned there. - The corporation's S status is recognized by the other state and the corporation files a corporate franchise or income tax return with that state and pays tax on the income earned there that is attributable to the shareholders who are nonresidents of that state. - The corporation's S status isn't recognized by the other state and the corporation pays an income or franchise tax on or measured by the income earned there.
+Research Expense Credit (\mathbf{R}) - Enter the research expense credit from line 16 or 16b of Schedule R.

+• Supplement to Federal Historic Rehabilitation Credit (HR) - Enter the supplement to the federal historic rehabilitation tax credit computed from Wisconsin Schedule HR, line 6 or 6b.

+■ Technology Zone Credit (TC) - Enter the technology zone credit computed from Wisconsin Schedule TC, line 6 or 6b.

+■ Line 13i.
+Credit for Tax Paid to Other States - If the tax-option (S) corporation does business in another state and either the tax-option (S) corporation or its shareholders must pay an income tax on the tax-option (S) corporation's income earned there, Wisconsin resident shareholders may be able to claim credit on their individual income tax returns for their pro rata shares of the tax paid.
+Credit is allowed only if the income taxed by the other state is considered tax-able income by Wisconsin.
+Fill in line 13i if:

+• The corporation's S status is recognized by the other state and the corporation files a combined or composite return with that state on behalf of the shareholders who are nonresidents of that state and pays the tax on their pro rata shares of the corporation's income earned there.

+- The corporation's S status is recognized by the other state and the corporation files a corporate franchise or income tax return with that state and pays tax on the income earned there that is attributable to the shareholders who are nonresidents of that state. - The corporation's S status isn't recognized by the other state and the corporation pays an income or franchise tax on or measured by the income earned there.